-Peer To Peer Lending Guide
+Peer To Peer Lending Starter Guide

+Forgive me in advance, but I’m going to pretend you are brand new to peer to peer lending like I was in 2015.
 As peer to peer lending rapidly grows, more and more companies are launching.
-If I were a peer to peer lending beginner, the sheer number of company and loan choices would be overwhelming and possibly off-putting.
-I believe that peer to peer lending has a place in a diversified investment portfolio as peer to peer lending offers something for everyone.
-Younger investors like the higher risk / higher return investments and enjoy the variety while many retirees I speak to are investing through Ratesetter, Zopa and Assetz Capital as a way of providing monthly income.
-Peer to peer in many ways, can act similarly to a fixed income bond product that can be extremely useful for those nearing or in retirement age.
+If I were a peer to peer lending beginner, the sheer number of company and loan choices would be overwhelming.
+I believe that peer to peer lending offers something for everyone and has a place in a diversified investment portfolio.

+Some of my younger readers prefer the higher risk / higher return investments and enjoy the variety while many retirees I speak to are investing through Ratesetter, Loanpad Octopus Choice and Assetz Capital as a way of providing monthly income.
+Peer to peer lending in many ways can act similarly to a fixed income bond product that can be extremely useful for those nearing or in retirement age.

 I know what you’re thinking, “Laurence, where do I begin?”

-Whether you’re a complete peer to peer lending beginner plucking up the courage to make your first deposit, or a seasoned investor looking to shake up your p2p portfolio, this article is a great starting point.
+Whether you’re a complete peer to peer lending beginner plucking up the courage to make your first deposit, or a seasoned investor looking to shake up your peer to peer lending portfolio, this peer to peer lending guide is a great starting point.

 I’ve spent several years learning about peer to peer lending.
-It’s been a journey with many bumps along the way.
+It’s been a journey with some bumps along the way.
 If I were able to travel back in time and tell myself about peer to peer lending…

 …here are some of the primary considerations I’d tell myself to ponder before investing.